 - Remove the lid, add balsamic vinegar, and increase heat to a simmer.
 Cook for another 5 minutes or until the stew has thickened and reduced slightly.

 Now it's time to taste!
 For more saltiness and umami add the miso.
-To do this, scoop about ⅓ cup of the liquid part of the stew into a bowl, whisk in the miso until dissolved, then add to the pot.
+To do this, scoop about ⅓ cup of the liquid part of the stew into a bowl, whisk in the miso until dissolved, then add it to the pot.

-Tip: Keep in mind that the smaller you cut the potatoes the more quickly they'll cook.
+Keep in mind that the smaller you cut the potatoes the more quickly they'll cook.
 We really enjoy them large and chunky for this recipe.

 How to Serve Mushroom Stew

-Garnish with chopped fresh parsley and serve alongside a fresh green salad or kale salad and toasted bread.
+Garnish with chopped fresh parsley and serve alongside a green salad or kale salad and toasted bread.

-To serve with mashed potatoes, omit or reduce the potatoes in the stew, and add more veggies, such as turnips, parsnips, or an additional carrot.
+And though there are potatoes in the stew, there's nothing better than mushroom stew ladled over mashed potatoes.
+To serve this way, you can omit or reduce the amount of potato in the stew, and add more veggies, such as turnips, parsnips, or an additional carrot.

 Variations